forrestxu123/Android-Framework-System-Design/quality/crash.md

   - DropManagerService creates crash log information.
     Similar to the handling in Java code, the crash log is put into the /data/drop folder.

-See the native side of the above diagram for more detail.
 Please note that the above workflow is available only for Android apps.
 However, we can also utilize Debugged and libAsan for our native Daemon development if necessary.

-1、如何捕获崩溃（比如c++常见的野指针错误或是内存读写越界，当发生这些情况时程序不是异常退出了吗，我们如何捕获它呢）

-2、如何获取堆栈信息（告诉我们崩溃是哪个函数，甚至是第几行发生的，这样我们才可能重现并修改问题）

-3、将错误日志上传到指定服务器（这个最好办）

 #### 1.1.2  Crash Analysis and Monitoring
 Crash log files play a crucial role in identifying and resolving issues in Android development.
 Analyzing these logs provides valuable information about the root cause of crashes, contributing to enhancements in stability and user experience.
 Let's proceed to analyze several crash log files using both example code and log files.